Hotmoka/hotmoka/tutorial/Takamaka.md

 The code above initializes the blockchain, by installing the base classes for Takamaka, that we had previously packaged inside the project `io-takamaka-code` (this is why we put this new project inside the directory of the Hotmoka project).
-It is important to observe that both `blockchain` and `initialized` are views of the same Hotmoka node.
+It is important to observe that both `node` and `initialized` are views of the same Hotmoka node.
 Hence, if we run this class, both get initialized and both will contain the `io-takamaka-code-1.0.0.jar` archive and a new object, the gamete, initialized with the given amounts of green and red coins.